-- 6. (Optional) To enable SecureConnect, select SecureConnect from the Providing Service drop-down list.
-For more information, see SecureConnect [143]. - 7.
+- 6. (Optional) To specify additional options for the rules, such as SecureConnect, Machine Authentication (also known as AdminConnect), create a stateless rule, or a rule for non-BRN networks, select the option from the Rule Options drop-down list. - 7.
 After completing your selections, click the Save icon () at the end of the row for that rule.